jsgf/hg-alloy/README.md

 ## Making Changes

 Now that we have multiple Repos, we can use them to represent changes - ie, before and after states.
-This means that there's an ordering relationship between Repos.
+We can build up a Repo's state inductively: starting from an initial empty Repo, we can keep adding new Changesets via commit operations.
+This implies that Repos have an ordering relationship, which we can use Alloy's built-in `util/ordering` module to implement.

 ```
 module mercurial